 - preparing well for tests and exams (see understanding the exam expectations, memory, test anxiety and study techniques)

-- knowing what aids your professor will and won’t allow during a test or exam.
+- knowing what aids your professor will and won’t allow you to use on assessments.

 Facilitation refers to deliberately enabling another person’s breach of academic integrity.
 For example:

 - knowingly allowing your essay or assignment to be copied by someone else

 - buying term papers or assignments and submitting them as your own

 Buying and selling academic work are more explicit examples of facilitation, ones that most students would identify as breaches of academic integrity.
 However, allowing a friend to copy your assignment (in whole or in part) is also cheating.
 If either of you is caught, you could both face consequences.

 - understand your professor’s expectations for all assignments